 WE KNOW FRIDAY NIGHTS.

 Spurred by the success of the Navy Fitness Challenge in high schools, the Navy turned to BRAINBOX Intelligent Marketing (then iHigh) to bring the S.E.A.L. community into the physical fitness world.
 The S.E.A.L. fitness challenge mirrored the physical qualification test required for an invitation to the Navy S.E.A.L. training program.
 Over the course of three years, the Navy S.E.A.L.
-Fitness Challenge reaches 4,000 participants and 10,000 spectators, demonstrating Navy S.E.A.L’s belief that fitness is not a single workout but an ongoing lifestyle.
+Fitness Challenge reaches over 4,000 participants and in excess of 10,000 spectators, demonstrating Navy S.E.A.L’s belief that fitness is not a single workout but an ongoing lifestyle.

-To help AT&T spread the message of safe driving to teens nationwide, BRAINBOX created a Twitter campaign across the 42 schools in the 2014 Great American Rivalry Series.
+To help AT&T spread the message of safe driving to teens nationwide, BRAINBOX created a Twitter campaign across the 42 schools in conjunction with the 2014 Great American Rivalry Series.
 The school with the most tweets featuring the “#X – It Can Wait” message won an on campus concert from the popular band Rixton.
 The campaign used both social media and on-site connection at games to create an unforgettable experience for both BRAINBOX’s clients and competing schools.
 In a two week window, the message is delivered to over 135,000 people in attendance at 21 games and 4,241,834 digital users through 1,472,988 tweets.
-AT&T considered it their most successful activation withing their Don’t Text and Drive messaging campaign.
+AT&T considered it their most successful activation within their Don’t Text and Drive messaging campaign.

 We’re a solutions company.
 When challenges arise, we expect everyone to look for an answer.
 Because of this we, we hire carefully and invest heavily in the people who work for us.
 From monthly workshops to conferences, we work hard to make sure that our clients are serviced by experts in the experiential and digital marketing world.